Girlfriend Collective’s compressive high-rise leggings make a lasting impression.

 Buying sustainable clothing is only one part of the story when it comes to an ethical wardrobe, and laundry day also offers up its own considerations.

-One of the major issues with plastic-derived clothing is that when washed they can leave tiny bits of plastic in our oceans that affect our marine life.
+One of the major issues with plastic-derived clothing is that when washed it can leave tiny bits of plastic in our oceans that affect our marine life.
 Every year, millions of marine animals—like sea turtles, seals, dolphins, and whales—are harmed by ocean plastic pollution.

 When it comes to maintaining the leggings, Girlfriend Collective’s advice is simple: wash in cold water and hang to dry.
 They suggest that this method is better for the environment and reduces energy use.